 OCRM Workshop prep…let’s go!

-During this workshop, we will be reviewing the steps involved in the Objective Centered Risk Management (OCRM) methodology and introducing you to the analysis and tracking tools.
+During this workshop, we will be reviewing the steps involved in the Objective Centered Risk Management (OCRM) methodology and introducing you to the objective analysis and tracking tools.
 We will primarily focus on the analysis tool during the workshop, and will discuss the tracking tool towards the end.

 This workshop will allow your team to participate in a worked example using a real objective from your organisation.
 On average, the workshop will take two hours but could be longer or shorter depending on the specific needs of your team and organisation which have been identified earlier in the process.